mathspp/mathspp/pages/02.blog/why-apl-is-a-language-worth-knowing/item.md

 1
 ```

-APL is infamous for its Unicode symbols, which make up for the set of its built-ins.
+APL is infamous for its Unicode symbols, which are actually the set of its built-ins.
 For example, many languages have a built-in that lets you create a series of consecutive integers.
 In Python, that would be `range`.
 In APL, we have the built-in function _index generator_, represented by the symbol iota `⍳`: